casbin/casbin/README.md

 What casbin does:

-1. enforce the policy in the classic ``{subject, object, action}`` form or a customized form as you defined.
+1. enforce the policy in the classic ``{subject, object, action}`` form or a customized form as you defined, both allow and deny authorizations are supported.
 2. handle the storage of the access control model and its policy.
 3. manage the role-user mappings and role-role mappings (aka role hierarchy in RBAC).
 4. support built-in superuser like ``root`` or ``administrator``.
 A superuser can do anything without explict permissions.